wl2002/pbcHTML/README.md

 ## Admin Backend
     - URL: http://www.pbcHTML.com/admin

 NOTES: The admin backend allows the administrator to add, delete and update tags and attributes.

 ## IMPORTANT NOTES

 Please do not evaluate the website locally.
 Use the live demo to view the website.
 We have used apache modules which will clearly not work locally.

-The website employs caching to avoid the static dynamic problem.
-We used native apache modules to employ caching.